r3e-network/neo-contract-rs/README.md

 ## Overview

-The Neo Contract Framework for Rust consists of three main components:
+The Neo Contract Framework for Rust consists of the following main components:

 1. **neo-contract**: The core library that provides the ink!-style API for writing smart contracts
-2. **neo-contract-proc-macros**: Procedural macros for the attribute-based interface
+2. **neo-macros**: Procedural macros for the attribute-based interface
 3. **neo-compiler**: A compiler that converts WebAssembly to Neo VM bytecode
+4. **neo-contract-testing**: Testing utilities for Neo smart contracts

 The framework follows this compilation flow:
 ```
 Rust code → WebAssembly → Neo VM bytecode → NEF file + Manifest
 ```

+## Current Status

+**Important Note**: This framework is currently in active development.
+Some examples may experience compilation issues due to ongoing development of the procedural macros and framework components.
+The code is provided as a reference for contract structure and patterns, but may require updates to compile successfully.

 ## Features